 The National Health Care for the Homeless Council initiated the TennCare Shelter Enrollment Project in 1998 with support from a HUD Emergency Shelter Grant provided through the Tennessee Department of Human Services.
 The project is now supported by a contract with the Bureau of TennCare, Tennessee Department of Finance and Administration.

-Project goals are to improve the health of homeless children by increasing their access to health insurance and primary and preventive health care and by assuring that public officials and contractors involved in Medicaid eligibility determination, enrollment, and outreach understand and proactively address the special needs of homeless children.
+Project goals are to improve the health of homeless children by increasing their access to health insurance and to primary and preventive health care, and by assuring that public officials and contractors involved in Medicaid eligibility determination, enrollment and outreach understand and proactively address the special needs of homeless children.

-- the percentage of homeless children enrolled in TennCare at the time of discharge from emergency shelters increased from 48% to 71%;
+- The percentage of homeless children enrolled in TennCare at the time of discharge from emergency shelters increased from 48% to 73%.

-- the percentage of homeless children without any health insurance at shelter discharge decreased from 30% to 7%; and
+- The percentage of homeless children without any health insurance at shelter discharge decreased from 30% to 3%.

-- the percentage of homeless children on TennCare reported to have a visit with a primary care provider during their shelter stay increased from 5% to 44%.
+- The percentage of homeless children on TennCare reported to have a visit with a primary care provider during their shelter stay increased from 5% to 45%.

-Participating shelters, families residing there, and community workgroups have identified the following obstacles to health insurance coverage and using the health insurance when families are in a homeless situation:
+Participating shelters staff, families in shelter, and community workgroups have identified the following obstacles enrollment into health insurance coverage and using the health insurance when families are in a homeless situation: